Overview of Travel Health and Safety

-- Acetazolamide, which has been shown to prevent or lessen AMS symptoms by increasing breathing rate and helping with acclimatization.
+- Acetazolamide: has been shown to prevent or lessen AMS symptoms by increasing breathing rate and helping with acclimatization.
 Side effects may include tingling in hands and feet, nausea, and increased urination.

-- Dexamethasone, which can improve AMS and HACE symptoms long enough for severely ill travelers to descend to safety and medical help, but it is not curative and does not promote acclimatization.
+- Dexamethasone: can improve AMS and HACE symptoms long enough for severely ill travelers to descend to safety and medical help, but is not curative and does not promote acclimatization.
 Side effects may include sweating, flushing, and nausea.

-- Nifedipine, which is often included in treatment for HAPE.
-It improves blood flow and reduces the need for oxygen.
+- Nifedipine: often included in treatment for HAPE and improves blood flow and reduces the need for oxygen.
 Side effects may include headache, nausea, weakness, dizziness, and edema.